-Open source data wrangling and audit #data-science
+Open source data wrangling and audit #data-science #audit

 A few months ago I wrote about a method I was developing to restructure messy spreadsheets into a single schema, and that this could be done in a drag ‘n drop interface.
 The thing that struck people most was that – once data wrangling becomes easy – you could create schemas on the fly without needing buy-in across the organisation.
 Very useful for anyone wanting to merge multiple departmental budget reports, while also being able to provide an audit trail as to how that integration was achieved.